aya-prover/aya-dev/.github/HACKING.md

 [Cachix]: https://app.cachix.org

+For developers who do not use nix but need to update the nix lock file, you need to add `experimental-features = nix-command flakes` to your `~/.config/nix/nix.conf` before running the nix scripts provided.

 ## Authoring and running tests

 We prefer using integration tests, which is very convenient -- all fixtures can use the stdlib,